Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 Water Level and Filtration

 Too little water and your hit will be harsh; too much, and you’ll have unnecessary drag, making it harder to pull smoke efficiently.
 The right balance of water helps maximize filtration while maintaining good airflow.
-More percolation can lead to smoother hits, but as mentioned earlier, excessive diffusion can strip away some cannabinoids.
+More percolation can lead to smoother hits, but as mentioned earlier, excessive diffusion can strip away some flavors.

 Bowl Size and Packing Method